Hebrews 12:1

 For you have not come to a physical [mountain], burning with fire, to darkness, to blackness, and to a windstorm.

 Paraphrase: Such sufferings are painful, and our struggle against sin never seems to improve.
 Nevertheless, bear in mind that you are not alone in all this.
 I have already related the heroic saints who have gone before us and all the sufferings which they endured.
 (Hebrews 11:4-40) Many of these were tortured, mocked, flogged, chained up, imprisoned, stoned, sawed in two, put to death by the sword.
 Others walked around with nothing more than a sheepskin or goatskin for clothing; they were completely destitute, oppressed, and mistreated.
 They wandered about in deserts and mountains and hid in caves and holes in the ground.
-(Hebrews 11:35-38) Now this is the great community of people of which you have been made a part.
+(Hebrews 11:35-38) Now this is the great community in which you have now been included.
 Think about it; we don’t come to Mount Sinai like the old covenant people of God.
 We don’t come to a physical mountain that has terrifying jets of flame bursting out of it or a mountain that was covered over with a surreal kind of darkness and despair and was constantly being battered by blasts of wind.
 (Exodus 19:16)

 Comments: